 Similar to EZ mode -auto turns on DMDX's Auto mode largely to aid remote testing with tachistoscopic displays (you new it was coming).
 Sets -soldieron and -buffer 2 like EZ mode.
 With auto mode active DMDX will assume that the display is running at the frequency the display drivers report or 60 Hz if the display drivers don't report any refresh rate and will set it's timing parameters accordingly, nothing needs to be timed with TimeDX and no device selections need be made.
 The actual values used are fairly conservative so will waste more time looking for the raster than if TimeDX has been used but given the speed of today's CPUs that's less of a concern than it used to be.

 If both EZ mode (above) and auto mode

-After each poll the thread polling the vertical blank status will sleep for a
+After each poll of the raster status the thread polling the vertical blank status will sleep for a

-millisecond which will hopefully stop pathetic machines like Microsoft's Surface
+millisecond rather than immediately testing it again which will hopefully stop pathetic machines like Microsoft's Surface

 Pro series from overheating while running full bore DMDX as it hammers the